Sin-Aman/Scorehub/README.md

 **Requirements:**

 * Display real time notifications
 * Use python libraries for game information
 * Use existing api to push notifications (twitter-bot)
 * Use exisiting api to scrap real time data (SERP API)
-* Set notifications for a specific twitter profile when a goal is scored
+* Turn on notifications for a specific twitter profile when a goal is scored